DRaclavskyProdware/CAL-ALCustomCodeAnalyzer/README.md

 ## Installation

 For now, this analyzer can be installed only as direct path in settings.json.
-Download your AL language specific version or just general file (at the very bottom) from Releases.
+Download your AL language specific version or just general file (at the very bottom) from <b>Releases</b>.
 ![Releases](<Screenshot 2025-09-04 093524.png>)

 Google Chrome and Edge will require to confirm you really want to download the file (because of type .dll).
 Confirm and save the .dll file wherever you like, just avoid using Users folders like Documents as it might cause some issues with loading the analyzer.